From our private database of 35,400+ case briefs...

 525 U.S. 366 (1999)

 Until the 1990s, natural monopolies controlled local phone services due to technological limitations.
 States typically granted an exclusive franchise in each local service area to a local exchange carrier (LEC).
-Since the 1990s, technological innovations have made competition among multiple carriers possible.
-The Telecommunications Act of 1996 (the Act) restructured local communications by providing, among other things, that the LEC must share its network with competitors.
-After the passage of the Act, the FCC issued its First Report and Order implementing the local-competition provisions.
-Rule 319, the primary unbundling rule, sets forth the minimum number of network elements that incumbents must make available to requesting carriers.
-In bringing suit, the LECs and state commissions argued that Section 201(b) of the Act, which provides that “the Commission may prescribe such rules and regulations as may be necessary in the public interest to carry out the provisions of this Act,” limited rulemaking authority to provisions dealing with purely interstate and foreign matters.
-They argue so because the first sentence of Section 201(a) stated that “it is the first duty of every common carrier engaged in interstate or foreign communication by wire or radio to furnish such communication service upon reasonable request therefor.”
+The Telecommunications Act of 1996 restructured local communications by providing that the LEC must share its network with competitors, including long-distance phone service providers.
+After the passage of the act, the Federal Communications Commission (FCC) implemented the local-competition provisions.
+Rule 319, the primary unbundling rule, set forth the minimum number of network elements that LECs must make available to requesting providers.
+A group of LECs and state commissions (plaintiffs) brought suit against AT&T, other long-distance phone service providers, and the FCC (defendants).
+The plaintiffs argued that Section 201(b) of the act, which allowed the FCC to prescribe rules and regulations that were necessary to carry out the provisions of the act, limited rulemaking authority to provisions dealing with purely interstate and foreign matters.
+The LECs and state commissions reasoned that the first sentence of Section 201(a) stated that it was common carriers' duty to provide communication services upon request.
+The United States Court of Appeals for the Eighth Circuit consolidated a number of similar challenges and ruled in favor of the plaintiffs.
+The United States Supreme Court granted certiorari.

 Rule of Law